DevExpress-Examples/wpf-pivotgrid-customize-filter-drop-down/Readme.md

 * Create a custom data template that contains the [ExcelStyleFilterElement](https://docs.devexpress.com/WPF/DevExpress.Xpf.Core.FilteringUI.ExcelStyleFilterElement) whose [QueryOperators](https://docs.devexpress.com/WPF/DevExpress.Xpf.Core.FilteringUI.ExcelStyleFilterElement.QueryOperators) event is handled to modify the list of available operators and add a custom operator.

-* Assign the data template to the [PivotGridField.CustomFilterPopupTemplate](https://docs.devexpress.com/WPF/DevExpress.Xpf.PivotGrid.PivotGridField.CustomFilterPopupTemplate) property.
+* Assign the data template to the [PivotGridField.CustomExcelStyleFilterPopupTemplate](https://docs.devexpress.com/WPF/DevExpress.Xpf.PivotGrid.PivotGridField.CustomExcelStyleFilterPopupTemplate) property.

+* Set the [PivotGridField.ImmediateUpdateExcelStyleFilter](https://docs.devexpress.com/WPF/DevExpress.Xpf.PivotGrid.PivotGridField.ImmediateUpdateExcelStyleFilter) property to **false** so that the user should click **OK** to apply a filter.

 ![screenshot](./images/screenshot.png)